 35 results found

-Bridges R, Correia S, Wegner F, et al., Essential role of inverted repeat in Epstein-Barr Virus IR-1 in B cell transformation; geographic variation of the viral genome, Philosophical Transactions B: Biological Sciences, ISSN: 0962-8436
+Bridges R, Correia S, Wegner F, et al., 2019, Essential role of inverted repeat in Epstein–Barr virus IR-1 in B cell transformation; geographical variation of the viral genome, Philosophical Transactions B: Biological Sciences, Vol: 374, ISSN: 0962-8436

 Many regions of the Epstein‐Barr virus (EBV) genome, repeated and unique sequences, contribute to the geographic variation observed between strains.
 Here we use a large alignment of curated EBV genome sequences to identify major sites of variation in the genome of type 1 EBV strains; the CAO deletion in latent membrane protein 1 (LMP1) is the most frequent major indel present in the unique regions of EBV strains from various parts of the world.
 Principal component analysis was used to identify patterns of sequence variation and nucleotide positions in the sequences which can distinguish EBV from some different geographic regions.
 Viral genome sequence variation also affects interpretation of genetic content; known genes, origins of replication and gene expression control regions explain most of the viral genome but there are still a few sections of unknown function.
 One of these EBV genome regions contains a large inverted repeat sequence (invR) within the IR‐1 major internal repeat array.
 We deleted this invR sequence and showed that this abolished the ability of the virus to transform human B cells into lymphoblastoid cell lines.